 - How climate change is driving policy and economic decisions in the region

-The seminar will feature a wide variety of regional experts in these topics.
-Speakers include:
+The seminar featured a wide variety of regional experts in these topics.
+Speakers included:

 - Donald Wuebbles, University of Illinois Professor of Atmospheric Science and lead author of National Climate Assessment